PitonCMS/Engine/templates/help/client/adminHome.md

 ## Login
 PitonCMS does not store confidential passwords.
 When your website was setup by your designer, your email address was added as a registered user.
 To login, simply go to your website and add "[/login](/login)" to the URL.

 Enter your email address and click **Request Login**.
-A login link will be sent to your personal email with a one-time use login token that takes you to PitonCMS administration pages.
+A login link will be sent to you with a one-time use login token that takes you to PitonCMS administration pages.
 The link expires in 5 minutes, and cannot be reused.

 ## Quick Start